 15 Ways to Get a Landlord to Rent to You (in a competitive market)

-It is a community resource guide you will learn about three ways that you can entice landlords to rent to you in a competitive housing market.
+In this community resource guide, you will learn about three ways that you can entice landlords to rent to you in a competitive housing market.

 It seems like every day, the cost of living goes up.
 Rent is no exception.
 If you’re finding it difficult to find an affordable place to live, don’t worry – you’re not alone.
 In today’s competitive rental market, landlords can afford to be choosy about who they rent to.
 However, there are a few things you can do to increase your chances of being selected as a tenant.
 Here are 15 ways to entice a landlord to rent to you!

 The Housing Shortage Problem

 With the current shortage of housing, landlords are becoming more selective about who they choose to rent an apartment.